nktkr/C---Programs-Collection-for-Beginners/readme.md

 ```
 Output:
 Enter the number of floors in the christmas Tree : 4
+Enter the height of foot : 4
+Enter the width of foot (should be odd) : 3
                   *
                 * * *
               * * * * *